Table of Contents

 Hielscher is another multi-industry-focused company now honing in on the booming cannabis market.
 Hielscher works with cannabis extractors to turn extractions into highly stable, bioavailable, and food-safe products.
 With their ultrasonic processors, producers can transform healthy and widely available carrier oils (like MCT and vegetable oils) into cannabinoid-liposomal droplets.

 Producing small-batch to production-scale ultrasonic liquid processors, QSonica has been designing and manufacturing emulsification equipment for over 40 years.
 They have also begun moving into the cannabis space.
-All equipment, including several CBD-specific ultrasonic nanotechnology processors, are made in the USA in the production headquarters in Connecticut.
+All equipment, including several CBD-specific ultrasonic processors, is made in the USA in the production headquarters in Connecticut.
 QSonica has several other pieces of laboratory equipment, such as a series of specialized overhead stirrers, which are equally as valuable in cannabis for homogenizing, suspending, dissolving, and emulsifying formulations.

 Nanotechnology Set to Take Off with the Cannabis Beverage Boom

 The injection of nanotechnology into the cannabis sector seems perfectly timed with the rising popularity of cannabis-infused beverages and a demand for more potent products.
-Big beverage companies, like international beer-maker Constellation Brands, are already heavily invested in the future of bud-based drinks.
+Big beverage companies, like international beer maker Constellation Brands, are already heavily invested in the future of bud-based drinks.
 If forecasts are accurate, the cannabis beverage market will quickly become a billion-dollar sector.

 Without nanoencapsulation, cannabis beverages would be cloudy, bitter, and far less potent.
 Manufacturers would find it virtually impossible to combine lipophilic cannabinoids with water-based drinks.
-Without nanotechnology, cannabis-beverages would be undrinkable.
+Without nanotechnology, cannabis beverages would be undrinkable.

 With all areas of cannabis demanding more consistent, better-tasting, and more bioavailable products, it means the demand for ultrasonic processors and nanoemulsions is set to explode.